Cricket World Cup Challenge League: Competition

 The Cricket World Cup is held once every four years and the Challenge League forms part of the qualification process for each edition.
 Twelve teams are divided into two groups of six and each group plays a triple round robin.
 The top ranked team of each group advances to the World Cup Qualifier Play-off.
 For a Challenge League team to qualify for the World Cup, they must, in succession, top their Challenge League group, achieve a top-two finish in the World Cup Qualifier Play-off and achieve a top-two finish in the World Cup Qualifier.

 Promotion and relegation

-A system of promotion and relegation exists between the Challenge League and ICC Cricket World Cup League 2.
+A system of promotion and relegation exists between the Challenge League and Cricket World Cup League 2.
 In the World Cup Qualifier Play-off, the bottom two teams from League 2 and the two champions of the Challenge League could change leagues depending on their results.
 Of the four teams, the two teams ranked higher will play in the next League 2, while the two teams ranked lower will play in the next Challenge League.

 The bottom four teams from the Challenge League are also at risk of dropping out of the 32-team qualification system entirely.
 They play in the World Cup Challenge Play-off with four other teams from outside the system.
 Of the eight participants, only the top four teams will play in the next Challenge League.